C3-PRO/c3-pro-android-framework/README.md

 A sample application to demonstrate the setup is available [here][c3-pro-demo]

 A subclass of `Application` is needed and set as main application in the AndroidManifest.
-It seems that for now, multidex is needed to accomodate the large number of references in the library's dependencies.
-So it is necessary to enable Multidex in the application and the gradle build file.
 Most setup methods are best put in the onCreate() method of the C3PROApplication class to make sure they survive Activities' lifecycles.
 The C3PRO class is initialized with the application's context and a FHIR Server URL.
 There are also some ResearchStack settings.
 More details about that can be found on the [ResearchStack website][researchstack].